nodinaka3/Data-business-analysis-jobs/README.md

-# This project is on using SQL to query a Data base containing Data/Business analytics jobs with over 2million rows
+# This project uses SQL to query a Data base containing Data/Business analytics jobs with over 2million rows